flowbased/fbp-protocol/spec/protocol.js.md

 * 2018-08-18: **Version 0.8**
   - Moved `secret` from payload to message top-level
+  - Introduced `requestId` and `responseTo` top-level keys for identifying requests and the response packets to them
 * 2018-03-27:
   - Added schema for `network:edges` output message
   - Modified `subgraph` key of `network:data` and other network packet events to be an array as specified in the text